-If the amount of the utility allowance exceeds the total tenant payment, the PHA must pay the amount of such excess to the tenant as a reimbursement for tenant-paid utilities, and the tenant rent to the owner must be zero.
+If the amount of the utility allowance exceeds the total tenant payment, COC must pay the amount of such excess to the tenant as a reimbursement for tenant-paid utilities, and the tenant rent to the owner must be zero.

-The PHA may pay the utility reimbursement directly to the family or to the utility supplier on behalf of the family.
-If the PHA chooses to pay the utility supplier directly, the PHA must notify the family of the amount paid to the utility supplier.
+COC may pay the utility reimbursement directly to the family or to the utility supplier on behalf of the family.
+If COC chooses to pay the utility supplier directly, COC must notify the family of the amount paid to the utility supplier.

-The PHA will make utility reimbursements to the family.
+COC will make utility reimbursements to the family.